commercetools/commercetools-sync-java/docs/usage/TAX_CATEGORY_SYNC.md

 #### SyncOptions

-After the `sphereClient` is set up, a `TaxCategorySyncOptions` should be be built as follows:
+After the `sphereClient` is set up, a `TaxCategorySyncOptions` should be built as follows:
 ````java
 // instantiating a TaxCategorySyncOptions
 final TaxCategorySyncOptions taxCategorySyncOptions = TaxCategorySyncOptionsBuilder.of(sphereClient).build();